Onelinerhub/onelinerhub/javascript/array_unique.md

 - var arr - declare array with duplicate elements
 - var unique - will contain final array with unique values only
-- arr.filter - filter allows iterating through array with a custom function
+- arr.filter - allows iterating through an array with a custom function
 - return self.indexOf(val) === i - custom function will return ```false``` (value will be removed from final array) if current element is duplicate